The indebted promoter Evergrande collapses for its return to the stock market

 According to calculations by the Bloomberg agency, prices have fallen on average by almost 1%.

-A small revolution, while the real estate sector has long been one of the engines of the Chinese economy with the construction of millions of homes.
+A small revolution, while the real estate sector has long been one of the engines of the Chinese economy with the construction of millions of housing units.
 A frenzy spurred by the need of most Chinese for homeownership – an almost obligatory step before marriage.

 Faced with the swelling of debt in real estate, regulators imposed last year on the sector “three red lines”, prudential ratios which aim to reduce recourse to borrowing by developers.